GREATDANELADY.COM

 Bloat and Torsion in my Pet

-NOTE: When this article gets reprinted as a hard copy, the links are lost.
+When this article gets reprinted in many breed publications but as a hard copy, the links are lost.
 Therefore at the bottom of this article will be a list of resources and references.

-I would like to take a look at the potential role diets can play in this condition.
+I would like to take a look at the potential role diets can play in the cause of bloat/gastric torsion.
 I refer to these as two separate issues because we can have bloat without torsion, as well as spleen torsion without any bloating or stomach torsion.

 The topic of bloat and/or torsion conjures up a multitude of feelings for any individual who has had first hand experience with this condition.
 The feelings of frustration and helplessness are only compounded by the fact that there has been no valid research information, on the cause or prevention of this condition.

-The Purdue Bloat Study is very misleading to lay individuals because it presents itself as scientific research, when in fact it is only statistical research.
-The information about bloat at the Purdue website was not what we refer to, in academic communities, as peer evaluated.
+Some of the reports about the Purdue Bloat Study are very misleading to lay individuals because it presents itself as scientific research, when in fact it is only statistical research.
+The information that was often posted about bloat at the Purdue website was not what we refer to, in academic communities, as peer evaluated.
 The problem is the average dog owner does not know this and then believes the information put out on the internet as science and truth.
 For a further explanation of the validity of this research, read my article on the Purdue paper.

 Debunking Myths on Dog Bloat and Torsion

 I would like to offer another common sense, logical explanation for this condition called Bloat.
-I do not want to compare what happens in livestock to what happens in dogs (omnivore vs carnivore), but there is a similarity and what is common in both situations, is "the environment of the gut".
+I do not want to compare what happens in livestock bloat to what happens in canines, but there is a huge similarity.
+What is common in both situations, is "the environment of the gut".

-It has been my ongoing personal investigation into diseases and conditions that can be reversed, improved through good nutritional practices or actually caused by poor nutrition, that has led me to question our approach to bloat and torsion.
-It is important to understand what I am about to discuss is only my opinion, based on 35 years of experience in this breed, personal nutritional investigation, feed trials and information on health issues shared by researchers, nutritionists, chemists and thousands of other breeders who have shared their stories.
+It has been my ongoing personal investigation for 40 years to reverse disease, improve health through quality nutrition.
+And that has led me to question our approach to bloat and torsion.
+It is important to understand what I am about to discuss is only my opinion, based on 40 years of experience in this breed, personal nutritional research, investigation, feed trials and information on health issues shared by researchers, nutritionists, chemists and thousands of other breeders who have shared their stories.

 I believe there are things we can do nutritionally to narrow our chances of having bloat and torsion.
-I have found it very interesting to see a significant drop in the number of incidents of bloat and torsion over the past few years across the country, due to better diets and the use of probiotic.
+I have found it very interesting to see a significant drop in the number of incidents of bloat and torsion over the past 15 years across the country, due to better diets and the use of probiotic, digestive and dietary enzymes.
+The more attention we pay to the pH levels of the digestive tract, the healthier our pets are and the longer they live.
 Understand, I can not guarantee if you follow my feed program that you will never have a case of bloat, torsion or spleen torsion.
 There is no such thing as a guarantee on a living being, but I feel a good nutritional program is the foundation for better health and long term wellness.

 THE CHANGING FACE OF THE PET FOOD INDUSTRY

-It has been my experience that the number of incidents of bloat-torsion have dropped dramatically over the past few years, due to better quality meat based foods and the incorporation of whole fresh foods, dietary enzymes and probiotics and digestive enzymes into the diet.
-(Blackwatch Feed Programs) Also breeders in particular use antibiotics judiciously instead of using them on their dogs at the drop of a hat.
+It has been my experience that the number of incidents of bloat-torsion have dropped dramatically over the past 15, due to better quality meat based foods and the incorporation of whole fresh foods, dietary enzymes and probiotics and digestive enzymes into the diet.
+(Blackwatch Feed Programs) Also breeders in particular use antibiotics judiciously instead of using them on their dogs at the drop of a hat and understand that STRESS is the trigger for Bloat.

-Educating the public about the reasons for this condition have been a slow and tedious process and things have changed drastically in the past 10 years in the dog food industry - thank goodness.
+Educating the public about better pet nutrition has been a slow and tedious process and things have changed drastically in the past 15 years in the dog food industry - thank goodness.
 With the enormous food recalls of March 2007, I guarantee you the industry will never be the same.
-The companies that drug their feet on upgrading their products and facing the fact that the public wants a more wholesome food, and instead did convoluted marketing to make the public "think" their foods were wholesome an beneficial, will have to reexamine their approach.
+The companies will be held accountable and consumers will drop a company in a heart beat if there has been any recalls.
+Companies that drag their feet on upgrading their products, face the fact that the public wants a more wholesome food instead of convoluted marketing techniques.

 BEEN THERE AND DONE THAT